Global Gateway link

 External Director Yoshikazu Goto

-Committee on Compensation This committee formulates policy on compensation for directors and executive officers, and deliberates and decides over compensation standards, appraisals, and the monetary amounts of compensation.
+Committee on Compensation The Committee on Compensation formulates policy on compensation for Directors (excluding Directors who are Audit & Supervisory Committee Members) and executive officers, and deliberates and decides compensation standards, appraisals, and the monetary amounts of compensation.
+This committee is comprised of five Directors, three of whom are External Directors, and chaired by an External Director.
+Chairman and Representative Director

-Representative Director Kenichi Furukawa
+Kenichi Furukawa

-Director Yuji Akutsu
+Yuji Akutsu

-External Director Kazunao Kudo (Chair)
+External Director Kazunao Kudo (Chairperson)

 External Director Kenzo Nonami